 Pro Tip: The Logo Test.
 If you remove your logo from your website, would others be able to tell that it is your brand’s website?
 If not, it is not on-brand.
 For more info, check out this blog.

 From a brand perspective, the most important thing is that it feels like your brand and that it communicates your brand’s value.
 The part that makes it good or bad is your branding.
 The rest of what makes a good or bad website is more on the web design and development side.
 Is the site easy to use and easy to find?
 Does it do what you expect?
 Does it help you do what you need to do?
 Does it load quickly and is it secure?
 All of these things effect your brand reputation making them important.

 Yes, you should have a logo on your website, but you don’t need to design a new logo for a new website.
 If you have an existing logo you should be able to use it.
 The caveat is whether or not your logo is good.
-Ask yourself these questions to determine whether on it is good.
+Ask yourself these questions to determine whether or not it is good.
 Does it represent your company appropriately?
 Does it feel outdated?
 Do the fonts, colors, photography and words align with the vibe of your company?

 If you answered “no” to any of these, it’s likely time for a new logo.
 If you don’t have a logo, be sure to keep these same questions in mind and have it designed before you start designing a website so the visuals of your site match your logo.
 For more on what makes a logo good, check out this blog.

 Just like in branding, we begin by diagnosing the challenges and pinpointing the opportunities before providing marketing and advertising solutions.
 Each plan we create is rooted in strategy to intentionally work towards your company’s goals.